Sohamkotkar2003/Multilingual-Tokenization-Model-Integration/sovereign_core/README.md

 ## 🎯 **Overview**

-The Sovereign LM Bridge + Multilingual KSML Core is a comprehensive system that connects Bhavesh's LM Core, Vaani TTS, and Gurukul/Uniguru front-end through a sophisticated multilingual reasoning bridge with KSML semantic alignment.
+The Sovereign LM Bridge + Multilingual KSML Core is a comprehensive system that connects the LM Core, Vaani TTS, and Gurukul/Uniguru front-end through a sophisticated multilingual reasoning bridge with KSML semantic alignment.

 ## 🏗️ **Architecture**